daltonclaybrook/avplayer-adapter-ios/README.md

 ...

-//Once you have your player, plugin and polynet initialized you can set the adapter self.plugin.adapter = YBAVPlayerAdapterSwiftTranformer.transform(from: YBAVPlayerPolynetAdapter(polyNet: polynet, player: player, andDelegate: polynetDelegate))
+// Once you have your player, plugin and polynet initialized you can set the adapter self.plugin.adapter = YBAVPlayerAdapterSwiftTranformer.transform(from: YBAVPlayerPolynetAdapter(polyNet: polynet, player: player, andDelegate: polynetDelegate))

 ...